HHousen/TransformerSum/README.md

                         Uses this much data of all datasets (training, validation, test).
 Useful for quickly debugging or trying to overfit on purpose.
+  --train_percent_check TRAIN_PERCENT_CHECK
+                        How much of training dataset to check.
+Useful when debugging or testing something that happens at the end of an epoch.
+  --val_percent_check VAL_PERCENT_CHECK
+                        How much of validation dataset to check.
+Useful when debugging or testing something that happens at the end of an epoch.
+  --test_percent_check TEST_PERCENT_CHECK
+                        How much of test dataset to check.
   --amp_level AMP_LEVEL
                         The optimization level to use (O1, O2, etc…) for 16-bit GPU precision (using NVIDIA apex under the